 While the phrase is new to the American lexicon, the concept of vaccine passports is not new.
 All 50 states, with few local exceptions, require that school children be vaccinated before entering school.
 Many hospitals and states require all employees from the CEO on down to get a flu shot each year or risk being fired.
 For international travel, many countries require “Yellow Cards” indicating you have been vaccinated against Yellow Fever among other diseases (Pierce had to have one for an official trip to Africa as part of 9 vaccinations he was required to get before he left).
 The federal Equal Employment Opportunity Commission has ruled employers can require vaccination if they follow federal guidelines.

-So, requiring a vaccine passport of certificate does not break new ground in the US—we already have them.
+So, requiring a vaccine passport of certificate does not break new ground in the United States—we already have them.
 The clash is political.

 In this latest political conflict—a second-coming of the mask mandate—the cruise ship industry is only the tip of the iceberg.
 Employers, especially hospitals, are considering requiring all employees show they are vaccinated and so are colleges and universities.
 To travel within the European Union, a vaccine passport is likely to be required.